 Sharing your success

-Congratulations on completing the Create a Social Media Marketing Campaign course.
+You’ve almost completed Create a Social Media Marketing Campaign.

 In addition, you’ve explored different ways of reaching and being found by audiences on social platforms.
 You have seen how to plan and schedule social media activity effectively, as well as the importance of measurement and analytics.

 Using three business case studies, you have applied your insight and learning throughout the course to thinking about their particular challenges and opportunities.
 Industry professionals talked about how they structure their social media marketing campaigns and respond to the challenge of creating content that will resonate with their intended target audience.

 Finally, you’ve investigated how to understand a brief and structure a content plan, and started to put this work into practice.

 If you have marked as complete over 90% of the course steps, you can check your understanding by taking part in the end of course test.
 You’ll find this in the next step.
 By achieving a mark of 70% or more you will earn a Certificate of Achievement.
 You can share this with your friends and family to show them what you’ve learned.
 You can also share it on social media, such as LinkedIn, as a way of showing employers and colleagues your new skills and knowledge.

 Remember that if you complete all three courses within the Creating Digital Content program, you unlock a FutureLearn Award.
 This is your own FutureLearn web page exhibiting all of your certificates.
 You can use this link to demonstrate your learning on any online profile or to send to employers.